danilocgsilva/api_address_bucket_moro/README.md

 ### Models

-Api: the api to be stored.
+**Api**: the api to be stored.

-QueryString: representation for query string.
+**QueryTerm**: representation for query term in the path to fetch an information from an api.

-FetchingQuery: the composition of an endpoint, its paths and the endpoint queries.
+**FetchingQuery**: the composition of an endpoint, its paths and the endpoint queries.
+May have several `QueryString`.
+For example, a single FetchingQuery may be a compound of an api with an address of `https://imdb.iamidiotareyoutoo.com/search` and a single `TermItem` which may be the `q`.
+So a FetchingQuery can would be an address like: `https://imdb.iamidiotareyoutoo.com/search?q={some_value}`.
+A single FetchingQuery mayu have several `TermItem`.
+For exempla, of this same FetchingQuery have a term called `page`, the full result of te fetching query may be `https://imdb.iamidiotareyoutoo.com/search?q={some_value}&page=3`

+**TermItem**: binded to a `FetchingQuery` and links to a single `Api` as well.
+It is like a pivot table between api and fetching query.